USS HELENA SSN 725

 September 23, SSN 725 pulled into Souda Bay, Crete, Greece, for a five-day port call.

-October 15, USS Helena returned to homeport after traveling more than 50,000 nautical miles.
-She also made port calls to Jebel Ali, U.A.E; and Rota, Spain.
+October 15, USS Helena moored at Berth 1, Pier 3 on Naval Station Norfolk following a six-month deployment.
+The sub traveled more than 50,000 miles and also made port calls to Jebel Ali, U.A.E; and Rota, Spain.

 November 15, 2014 USS Helena departed Norfolk for a scheduled deployment.